quintel/documentation/general/testing_ground.md

 All energy in the national scenario will be multiplied by 0.00001 to get the testing ground scenario.
 In addition to energy, the quantities of all technologies are scaled equivalently.
 For example, if the national scenario contains a million combi-boilers, using a scale factor of 0.00001 means there are only 10 combi-boilers left in the testing ground scenario.

-Note: It may happen that scaling results in fractional numbers (eg 123.4 combi boilers.).
+Note: It may happen that scaling results in fractional numbers (e.g., 123.4 combi boilers.).
 In those cases, the number will be rounded to the closest integer.
 Exceptions to this rule are large power plants.
 It is possible to place 0.3 nuclear power plants in the testing ground.

 ### Excluding sectors from the testing ground